-ACCE is pleased to have supported the development of an inclusive benchmarking tool for all schools as part of a Ticket to Work, Brotherhood of St Laurence project in 2022.
-The tool and guide are designed to support schools to enhance their career development service and practice to improve transitioning outcomes for students with disability.
+ACCE is pleased to have supported the development of an Inclusive Careers Benchmarking Tool for all schools as part of a Ticket to Work, Brotherhood of St Laurence project in 2022.
+The tool and guide are designed to support schools in enhancing their career development service and practice to improve transitioning outcomes for students with disabilities.

-The Inclusive Career Benchmarking Tool uses evidence-based best practice to guide you through an evaluation of your service and use of your resources.
-It includes step by step instructions and guidance in the use of the tool.
+The Inclusive Careers Benchmarking Tool uses evidence-based best practice to guide you through an evaluation of your service and use of your resources.
+It includes step-by-step instructions and guidance in the use of the tool.

 We encourage all schools to try the tool to gather feedback and make ongoing improvements to support students with disability.
 Watch our instructional video and join our Community of Practice (CoP) which meets once a term.
 By joining our CoP, you can have input to help deliver the best outcomes for young people with a disability.

 The ACCE Community of Practice, Specialisation Disability, (CoP) is being established to support schools, school practitioners and pathway coordinators to deliver career services that improve transition outcomes for young people with disability.
 The CoP provides an opportunity for members to engage with peers and discuss their challenges and learnings using the benchmarking tool and other resources and processes that have led to better outcomes for students.

 Held once a term online, we welcome members to share best practices and learn together.

 |9 May, 3:30pm - 4:30pm: Webinar - How to use the Benchmark tool

 |18 July, 3:30pm - 4:30pm: CoP meeting online